RazDechantal/ecommerce-app/README.md

-Sure, here is the README file without any code snippets:
+Sure, here is the updated README file considering the new features added in version 2.

 ---